 3. Enjoying Views from Playa Las Gaviotas and Playa de Las Teresitas

 Would you fancy an isolated black sandy beach under a huge cliff?
-Or is your taste more in favour of a fake but still charming white sandy beach with amenities and chirringuitos (beach bars).
-Why not trying both.
+Or is your taste more in favour of an artificial but still charming white sandy beach with amenities and chirringuitos (beach bars).
+Why not to try both?

 I didn’t personally beach on the Las Gaviotas, but I got some superb views to this remote beach which is not that easy to access but still attracts people due to its secluded nature and mysterious vibes.
 You can get there by car; the beach has even a dedicated parking space.
 Or you can take a bus number 945 which doesn’t operate that often – but again, with a proper timing everything is possible.